tobyl/mad402-evals/practical-exam.md

 For the Final Practical exam you will be converting your SPENDR wireframes to hi-fidelity mockups.

 IMPORTANT: Do **NOT** use the same working file.
 You should create a duplicate of your wireframes, or simply start a new file and copy/paste elements into it.

+When complete, do **NOT** submit your Figma file - instead, drag the file into the shared Figma folder called "Final Practical Exam".

 ### Your hi-fidelity mockups should now include: